ProRaster Scientific

 See how to create products from the browser including scenes, mosaics, collated scenes and mosaics, and scene sequences.

-The Multispectral Product Database in ProRaster Scientific
+The Multispectral Product Database

 Learn how to create and maintain multispectral satellite product databases in ProRaster Scientific.
 Find out what the product database does, and where it is stored.
 See how to make products from scenes and how to edit products.

-The Multispectral Product Editor in ProRaster Scientific
+The Multispectral Product Editor

 Learn how to build virtual processing cascades in the multispectral satellite imagery product editor in ProRaster Scientific.
 See an overview of the operations available and learn how to control operation execution.

-Working with Spot7 in ProRaster Scientific
+Working with Spot7 Imagery

 Learn how to manually import a Spot7 multispectral satellite scene into ProRaster Scientific.
 With high-resolution Blue, Green, Red, and Near Infrared spectral bands, Spot7 data provide ample opportunity for vegetation analysis.

-Working with GeoEye1 in ProRaster Scientific
+Working with GeoEye1 Imagery

 Learn how to manually import a GeoEye1 multispectral satellite scene into ProRaster Scientific.
 With high-resolution Blue, Green, Red, and Near Infrared spectral bands and with a very high-resolution panchromatic band, GeoEye1 data provide ample opportunity for vegetation analysis.